Jump to section:

 1. Whom do I contact?

-In order to meet the institutional obligation to provide Responsible Conduct of Research (RCR) training, The University of Iowa has developed a RCR Plan under the joint sponsorship and responsibility of the Graduate College and the Office of the Vice President for Research.
+To meet its institutional obligation to provide responsible conduct of research (RCR) training, the University of Iowa has established an RCR plan under the joint sponsorship of the Graduate College and the Office of the Vice President for Research.

-Questions and comments on the overall RCR Plan or the CITI online training may be directed to:
+Questions about the RCR plan or CITI online training may be directed to:

-Questions on the formal course requirements may be directed to:
+Questions about formal course requirements may be directed to:

-2. How do I know if I need to complete RCR training?
+2. How do I know if I need to complete responsible conduct of research or responsible and ethical conduct of research training?

-Federal requirements stipulate that trainees who receive salary support from certain federal grant awards are required to complete training in the Responsible Conduct of Research (RCR).
+Federal requirements stipulate that trainees who receive salary support from certain federal awards must complete RCR training.

 Federal awards that require RCR training:

-The Graduate College recommends that all graduate students and postdoctoral researchers consider this training, irrespective of their source of funding.
-Review their policy
+The Graduate College recommends that all graduate students and postdoctoral researchers complete this training, regardless of funding source.
+Review its policy

 Departments may have additional requirements.